 HomePod, Sweet HomePod

-When I started (very) occasionally blogging again I didn't mean for my blog to become a review series for new Apple products, but the HomePod is out, and I've been using it for the last few days.
-There have been a plethora of reviews over the past week, and I was struck more than I've been ordinarily by how misaligned they were with my own expectations for what reviews should be doing.
+When I started (very) occasionally blogging again I didn't mean for my blog to become a review series for new Apple products, but here we are.
+There have been a plethora of reviews of the HomePod over the past week, and I was struck more than ordinarily by how misaligned they were with my own expectations for what reviews should be doing.

 Most all of them boil down to three points: